 “Provided you’re treating your Tinder match with respect, there are no ‘right’ and ‘wrong’ ways to speak with women.
-Everyone feels a little bit unsure as to how to do it – that’s normal,” Alita Brydon, first date extraordinaire and founder of Bad Dates of Melbourne and Bad Dates of Australia tells Man of Many.
+Everyone feels a little bit unsure as to how to do it – that’s normal,” Alita Brydon, first date extraordinaire and founder of Bad Dates of Melbourne and Bad Dates of Australia tells us.
 “You should be talking to not only the Tinder matches you’re interested in – but also making friendly chit chat with people in customer service, colleagues and those who aren’t your type.
 Everyone!
 Get socially confident – and it will make life (and dating) much easier.”

 What to Say on Tinder

 Let’s face it, online dating, pick-up lines and flirting look a lot different than they once did.
 In the wake of high-profile celebrity stuff-ups, professional blunders and a deeply concerning culture of sexual violence unearthed in Canberra, the way we communicate with women is consistently under scrutiny, and rightly so.
 The boy club days are certainly over and it’s about time we put empathy on the menu.
 But don’t let the fear of ridicule stop you from shooting your shot.
 In fact, Brydon believes even the worst pick-up line, delivered well and with respect can still be effective.